Basketball in Canada: Professional basketball

 The Toronto Raptors play the Milwaukee Bucks at Scotiabank Arena.
 The Raptors is the National Basketball Association's only team based in Canada.

 Presently, only one team in the NBA is based in Canada, the Toronto Raptors.
 The Raptors also operate a minor league professional team, the Raptors 905 of the NBA G League.
 Both Raptors franchises are based in the Greater Toronto Area.
-In addition to the NBA, there are three other professional basketball leagues which have teams based in Canada, the Canadian Elite Basketball League, the Basketball Super League (North America), and The Basketball League.
+In addition to the NBA, there are three other professional men's basketball leagues which have teams based in Canada, the Canadian Elite Basketball League, the Basketball Super League and The Basketball League.

-However, a number of Canadians play in the NBA including Chris Boucher, Andrew Wiggins, Brandon Clarke, Chris Duarte, Cory Joseph, Dalano Banton, Dillon Brooks, Dwight Powell, Ignas Brazdeikis, Jamal Murray, Joshua Primo, Kelly Olynyk, Khem Birch, Lindell Wigginton, Luguentz Dort, Oshae Brissett, Nickeil Alexander-Walker, Nik Stauskas, RJ Barrett, Shai Gilgeous-Alexander, Trey Lyles, and Tristan Thompson.
-In addition, four Canadians are playing in the Women's National Basketball Association including Adut Bulgak, Kayla Alexander, Kia Nurse, and Natalie Achonwa.
+A number of Canadians have played in the NBA.
+The most prominent player is Steve Nash, two-time NBA Most Valuable Player and two-time FIBA AmeriCup Most Valuable Player.
+Other NBA players includ Chris Boucher, Andrew Wiggins, Brandon Clarke, Chris Duarte, Cory Joseph, Dalano Banton, Dillon Brooks, Dwight Powell, Ignas Brazdeikis, Jamal Murray, Joshua Primo, Kelly Olynyk, Khem Birch, Lindell Wigginton, Luguentz Dort, Oshae Brissett, Nickeil Alexander-Walker, Nik Stauskas, RJ Barrett, Shai Gilgeous-Alexander, Trey Lyles, and Tristan Thompson.

+The Toronto Tempo joined the Women's National Basketball Association for the 2026 season, with its roster including Kayla Alexander and Kia Nurse.
+The other active players are Laeticia Amihere, Bridget Carleton, Aaliyah Edwards and Cassandre Prosper.
+Notable former players include Natalie Achonwa, Adut Bulgak, Stacey Dales and Tammy Sutton-Brown.

 Canadian collegiate athletes playing basketball may choose to play professionally overseas after university or college.
-In addition, there are several Canadians playing professionally for various professional basketball organizations throughout North America.
-The most prominent player is Steve Nash, 2-time NBA Most Valuable Player and 2-time FIBA AmeriCup Most Valuable Player.

-Notable Canadians in the Women's National Basketball Association include Tammy Sutton-Brown, Kayla Alexander, Stacey Dales, Natalie Achonwa and Adut Bulgak.
+Bob Houbregs and Steve Nash were elected to the Naismith Basketball Hall of Fame in 1987 and 2018.